Cambridge Institute of Health & Technology

 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to Cambridge Institute of Health & Technology is Everglades University (3.4 miles away).
+- The nearest community college to Cambridge Institute of Health & Technology is Florida College of Natural Health-Pompano Beach (11.4 miles away).

 - College Location Mi.
 Students